Optimal witnessing of the quantum Fisher information with few measurements: Examples

-{\it Spin-squeezed states.}---In the case of spin squeezing, the quantum state has a large spin in the $z$-direction, while a decreased variance in the $x$-direction.
+In the case of spin-squeezing, the quantum state has a large spin in the $z$ direction, but a decreased variance in the $x$ direction.
 By measuring $\exs{J_z}$ and $\va{J_x}$ we can estimate the quantum Fisher information by \EQ{eq:archetypical}.
 However, this formula does not necessarily give the best lower bound for all values of the collective observables.
 With our approach we can find the best bound.

+To give a concrete example, we choose $W_1=J_z,$ $W_2=J_x^2$, and $W_3=J_x$ for the operators to be measured.
+We change $w_1$ and $w_2$ in some interval.
+We also require that $w_3=0,$ since we assume that the mean spin points in the $z$ direction \footnote{Due to symmetries of the problem, when minimizing ${\mathcal F}_{\rm Q}[\varrho,J_y]$ with the constrains on $\exs{J_z}$ and $\exs{J_x^2}$, we do not have to add explicitly the constraint $\exs{J_x}=0.$ Optimization with only the first two constraints will give the same bound (see \APPENDIX{sec:assuming_Jx0_appendix}).}.
+This is reasonable since in most spin-squeezing experiments we know the direction of the mean spin.